nikitha-eng/nikitha-eng/README.md

 # 💫 About Me:
-EEE Undergraduate | Technology Enthusiast | Bridging hardware and software through engineering and technology
+EEE Undergraduate | Bridging hardware and software through engineering and technology

 Reach out me at:nikhithagowda.n091@gmail.com